UrbanApps/Armchair/README.md

 Here are just a few of the things that make Armchair better than the other rating frameworks and repos:

+##### 100% Swift

+While the tests to prove it seem to be missing, Apple claims that Swift is a lot faster than Objective-C. Enjoy the benefits of using a framework built entirely in Swift, and work with a familiar syntax without having to deal with bridging headers or other Objective-C shenanigans.

 ##### Both iOS and OS X Support

 Many developers publish apps for both iOS and OS X. Out of the box, Armchair supports iOS and OS X apps that are sold through the respective App Stores.
 The API is the same for both with the exception of a handful of iOS specific functions, described in Usage below.